Moth Meaning and Symbolism

 Red moth: Signals romance and passion.

-What Does Seeing or Finding a Moth Symbolize
+What Does Seeing a Moth Symbolize

 Spiritual and Symbolic Meaning of Moths in Different Cultures and Religions